 Used to adjust interest rate exposures and replicate bond positions.
+Futures often provide a cheap and efficient way of modifying portfolio risk.
 They may offer the opportunity for the portfolio to outperform due to active management of the liquid portfolio backing the exposure.